Murder of Logan Mwangi

 The murder of Logan Mwangi occurred in late July 2021 in Sarn, Bridgend, South Wales.
-The precise nature of the events leading up to the 5-year-old boy's death are difficult to ascertain but Angharad Williamson (Logan's mother), John Cole (stepfather) and Craig Mulligan (Cole’s stepson) are all believed to have participated in and been aware of physical attacks on Logan in late July which led to him developing severe external and internal injuries.
-Williamson, Cole and Mulligan were found guilty of murder in April 2022.
+The precise nature of the events leading up to the 5-year-old boy's death are difficult to ascertain, but his mother (Angharad Williamson), stepfather (John Cole), and Cole's step-son (Craig Mulligan) are all believed to have participated in and been aware of physical attacks which led to Logan developing severe external and internal injuries.
+Williamson, Cole, and Mulligan were found guilty of murder in April 2022.

 Background

 Logan Mwangi was born on 15 March 2016 in the Princess of Wales Hospital, Bridgend.
 His parents were Angharad Williamson and Benjamin Mwangi.
-The former had a criminal record dating from prior to Logan's birth.
+His mother had a criminal record dating from prior to his birth.
 Logan was mixed race with a white mother and a father of Kenyan descent.
-They separated soon after his birth with Benjamin Mwangi returning to his hometown of Brentwood, Essex.
+They separated soon after his birth, with Benjamin Mwangi returning to his hometown of Brentwood, Essex.
 Williamson began a relationship with John Cole in 2019.
 Cole was a former member of the National Front who had received a series of criminal convictions, some of them for violent offences in the 2000s, and had a reputation for racism.
 He was known to use racist insults about Logan.

 Cole moved in with Williamson and the couple had a son together in January 2020.
 They ended all contact between Logan and his father who last saw each other in 2019.
 Cole and Williamson were described by a family friend as "strict parents" who took a punitive approach to disciplining the boy.
-Punishments Logan experienced included being forced to spend extended periods in push-up positions, prevented from participating in family takeaways, made to stand outside in the garden and deliberately burnt.
+Punishments Logan experienced included being forced to spend extended periods in push-up positions, prevented from participating in family takeaways, made to stand outside in the garden, and deliberately burnt.
 A neighbour said that Logan's bedroom window was constantly covered with a sheet and that he was frequently shouted at by Cole.